Siskiyou Pass: Rail

 The Oregon & California Railroad proposed an alternate route for the Oregon and California rail connection, which would have avoided Siskiyou Pass.
 However, Oregon politicians decided in favor of the present rail route.
 When Tunnel 13 was completed in 1887, beneath the Siskiyou Pass, there was finally a rail link between Oregon and California.

+On October 11, 1923, Tunnel 13 was the site of a botched train robbery by the DeAutremont Brothers, which resulted in the murder of four members of the train crew.
+The incident became the subject of the song "Tunnel 13" by Mark Knopfler on his 2024 album One Deep River.

-In the 1920s, the Southern Pacific Railroad constructed the Natron Cutoff, a faster, cheaper route between the two states.
+In 1926, the Southern Pacific Railroad completed the Natron Cutoff, a faster, cheaper route between the two states.

 The rail route is currently owned by the Central Oregon and Pacific Railroad.
 By 2011, almost ten years had lapsed since trains crossed the pass.

 The pass was reopened to rail traffic in 2015, linking Black Butte, California and Eugene, Oregon.